 The International Pole Federation, the Pole Fitness Association, the US Pole Dance Federation, the American Pole Fitness Association, and the International Pole Sports Federation are unique organizations, governed by the leaders in the pole industry, for the benefit of pole community worldwide.
 They are setting standards for studios, instructors, and pole students to provide consistent, safe, and effective teaching methods.
 Pole enthusiasts across the world hope that we will soon see pole accepted as a reputable form of dance fitness and exercise.
 The leading pole organizations are even petitioning to have Pole Fitness in the Olympics!
 The IPSF held the first exhibition competition in London 2012.

 There are three general categories of pole dance:

 1. Exotic dance—this is what most people think of when they think of pole dancing.
-The women involved in this category are more involved in the ‘entertainment’ side of pole and not necessarily trained.
+The women involved in this category are more involved in the ‘entertainment’ side of pole.

 2. Pole Fitness—this is the category that most women are involved in.
 Pole is used as a way to get fit and feel good.
 Classes are taken in a private studio or gym and the instructors are highly skilled and trained.

 3. Pole Sport—this is the competitive side of pole.
 The women and men involved in this category compete around the world and are involved with the Olympic pursuit.
 They display incredible amounts of athleticism, strength, flexibility, and control in their routines.

 Pole Classes provide a unique workout for women of all ages, sizes, and fitness levels.